MichielStock/STMOZOO/instructions.md

 Great, we have written some code.
 The question is, does it work?
 Likely you have experimented in the REPL.
 For a larger project, we would like to have guarantees that it works, though.
 Luckily, this is very easy in Julia, where we can readily use [Unit testing](https://docs.julialang.org/en/v1/stdlib/Test/).

 You will have to write a file with some unit tests, ideally testing every function you have written!
 The fraction of functions that are tested is called [code coverage](https://en.wikipedia.org/wiki/Code_coverage).
 This project is monitored automatically using Travis (check the button on the readme page!).
-Currently, coverage is 100%, so help to keep this high!
+Currently, coverage is 100%, so help to keep this as high as possible!

-Tests can be done using the `@test` macro.
+Tests can be executed using the `@test` macro.
 You evaluate some functions and check their results.
 The result should evaluate to `true`.
 For example: `@test 1+1 == 2` or `@test √(9) ≈ 3.0`.

 It makes sense to group several tests, which can be done using `@testset "names of tests" begin ... end`.